quiver-dev/quiver-analytics-godot-plugin/README.md

 [Quiver Analytics](https://quiver.dev/analytics/) allows you to collect analytics for games made with the [Godot engine](https://godotengine.org) in a privacy-friendly way.
 In just a few minutes, you can integrate Analytics in your game through this open source plugin and gain valuable insight into how players are interacting with your game.
 You also have fine-grained control over how your players' privacy is handled.

 ## Guidelines
-Before you get started, note that Quiver Analytics is meant to be used to collect anonymous information about your players to understand how your game is played while respecting their privacy.
-Please do not track personal information like names, email addresses, physical addresses, phone numbers, IP addresses, or any other identifying information to Quiver Analytics.
+Before you get started, note that Quiver Analytics is meant to be used to collect non-identifying information about your players to understand how your game is played while respecting their privacy.
+Please do not send personal information like names, email addresses, physical addresses, phone numbers, IP addresses, or any other identifying information to Quiver Analytics.
 Doing so may cause your account to be restricted.
 If you have any questions, [give us a shout](https:/quiver.dev/contact/).

 ## Prerequisites
 This plugin requires Godot 4.0 or later.
-It's also to be designed to work with GDScript.
+It's been designed to work with GDScript.
 We'll add support for other languages in the future.

 ## Installation
-* Register your account on [quiver.dev](https://quiver.dev)
+* Register your account on [quiver.dev](https://quiver.dev).
-* Enable Analytics by going to to the [Quiver Analytics page](https://quiver.dev/analytics/) and creating an auth token
+* Enable Analytics by going to to the [Quiver Analytics page](https://quiver.dev/analytics/) and creating an auth token.
-* Grab this plugin from the Godot Asset Library (use the AssetLib view in the Godot editor) or copy the `quiver_analytics` directory in this repo to the `/addons/` directory in your project root
+* Grab this plugin from the Godot Asset Library (use the AssetLib view in the Godot editor) or copy the `quiver_analytics` directory in this repo to the `/addons/` directory in your project root.
-* Go to your Project Settings -> Plugins and make sure Quiver Analytics is enabled
+* Go to your Project Settings -> Plugins and make sure Quiver Analytics is enabled.
 * Close Project Settings and reopen it again.
 Go to the General tab and you should see a new "Quiver" section at the bottom of the left window.
 * Go to Quiver -> Analytics in Project Settings and set your auth token to the token you created on the website.
-* Run your game (the default settings should post a "Game launched" event to your dashboard)
+* Run your game (the default settings should post a "Game launched" event to your dashboard).
-* [View the dashboard](https://quiver.dev/analytics/) to see the new event
+* [View the dashboard](https://quiver.dev/analytics/) to see the new event.

 ## Usage
 The `Analytics` autoload is added to your project automatically when you enable the plugin.